mfpdev/mfp-advanced-adapters-samples/custom-security-checks/social-app-sample/HelloSocialUser/README.md

 The implementation consists of two components:

 ### HelloSocialUserResource
-JAX-RS class which has one API /hello that return hello + the logged in social user.
+JAX-RS class which has one API /hello that return the authenticated user attributes.

 ### HelloSocialUserResource
 Then JAX-RS application class